ATLANTA ATTORNEY PROTECTING THE RIGHTS OF INJURED CONSUMERS

 Finally, the consumer must have been using the product either as intended by the manufacturer or in a way that was foreseeable.
 This means that even if a person was hurt while using a product in a way that was not specifically intended, the defendant may still be liable if the use was foreseeable.

 You have the right to expect that products you see on store shelves are safe for you and your family.
 Georgia law ensures that if a company breaks your trust, you can hold that entity liable for the injuries its defective item caused.
-If you or a family member were hurt by a defective product, the accident attorneys at the Law Office of Terrence R. Bethune can help you seek compensation.
+If you or a family member were hurt by a defective product, the accident attorneys at The Bethune Law Firm can help you seek compensation.
 For a free and confidential case evaluation, call (404) 875-7800 or complete our contact form.